DuPage County Criminal Law Information Center

 Experienced and Effective Criminal Defense Lawyer for DuPage County Criminal Cases

-DuPage County criminal defense lawyer, James Dimeas, has been handling criminal cases throughout DuPage County for over 25 years.
+DuPage County criminal defense lawyer, James Dimeas, has been handling criminal cases throughout DuPage County for over 26 years.
 James Dimeas understands that facing criminal charges in DuPage County can be a confusing and daunting experience.
 To help people understand the criminal process in DuPage County, the DuPage County State's Attorney's Office has published a guide called, The Criminal Court Process, to help people understand how criminal cases proceed in DuPage County.
 DuPage County has had a reputation for being especially tough on people facing criminal charges.
-Unlike surrounding counties such as Cook County and Kane County, DuPage County does not have the Second Chance and Alternative Prosecution programs that other counties have.
+Like surrounding counties such as Cook County, Kane County, and Lake County, DuPage County has started implementing Diversion Programs, though more limited than the programs in those surrounding counties.
 The DuPage County State's Attorney's Office is notorious for being especially aggressive when it comes to prosecuting criminal cases.
 Therefore, it is especially important in DuPage County you hire an experienced and aggressive criminal defense attorney to represent you for criminal charges in DuPage County.
 DuPage County criminal defense lawyer, James Dimeas, has been handling criminal cases in DuPage County for decades.
-He is familiar with the major players in the DuPage County Criminal Court System including prosecutors and judges.
+James Dimeas is familiar with the major players in the DuPage County Criminal Court System including prosecutors and judges.
 He has an excellent reputation in DuPage County among the Judges, Prosecutors and other criminal defense lawyers.
-He understands how things work in DuPage County and how to get things done.
+James Dimeas understands how things work in DuPage County and how to get things done.

 James Dimeas is a nationally-recognized, award-winning, DuPage County criminal defense lawyer.
-Recently, James Dimeas was recognized as a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018" by the American Society of Legal Advocates.
-DuPage County criminal defense attorney, James Dimeas, has been named a "Best Criminal Defense Lawyer in Chicago" by Expertise and a "Best DUI Attorney."
-DuPage County criminal defense lawyer, James Dimeas, has been recognized as a "Top 100 Criminal Trial Lawyer" by the National Trial Lawyers.
+Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois."
+The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
+Recently, James Dimeas was recognized as a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018 and 2019" by the American Society of Legal Advocates.
+DuPage County criminal defense attorney, James Dimeas, was named a "Best Criminal Defense Lawyer in Chicago" by Expertise and a "Best DUI Attorney."
+DuPage County criminal defense lawyer, James Dimeas, was named a "Top 100 Criminal Trial Lawyer" by the National Trial Lawyers.
 The American Institute of Criminal Law Attorneys recognized James Dimeas as a "10 Best Attorney Client Satisfaction."
-The National Academy of Criminal Defense Attorneys awarded James Dimeas the "Top 10 Attorney Award for the State of Illinois."
 AVVO rates James Dimeas as "Super," the highest possible rating for any criminal defense lawyer in the United States.
 James Dimeas is also a published author, having co-authored a book that instructs lawyers how to effectively and successfully defend clients charged with the crime of Identity Theft.

 DuPage County criminal defense lawyer, James Dimeas's office is located minutes away from the DuPage County Courthouse and a short driving distance from all the Branch Courthouses in DuPage County.
-He lives very close to DuPage County.
-His close proximity to DuPage County allows him to quickly and efficiently handle criminal cases in DuPage County.
+James Dimeas lives very close to DuPage County.
+Mr. Dimeas's close proximity to DuPage County allows him to quickly and efficiently handle criminal cases in DuPage County.
 DuPage County criminal defense lawyer, James Dimeas, is available 24 hours a day.
 You can contact him anytime.
 Mr. Dimeas is also available by telephone 24 hours a day.
-To speak to Mr. Dmeas you can always call him at 847-807-7405.
+To speak to Mr. Dmeas personally you can always call him at 847-807-7405.

-The difference between winning and losing a criminal case in DuPage County can come down to whether you hire the right lawyer to represent you in DuPage County.
+The difference between winning and losing a criminal case in DuPage County can come down to whether you hire the right criminal lawyer to represent you in DuPage County.
 Mr. Dimeas has a proven track record of successfully handling criminal cases in DuPage County.
 If you are facing criminal charges in DuPage County James Dimeas is the right lawyer for you.
-Do not hesitate to contact him so that he can begin working on your case immediately.
-He is here to help you!
+Do not hesitate to contact James Dimeas so that he can begin working on your case immediately.